Low-Carbon Transition

 Responsible Sourcing

-Integrate sustainability into our properties’ total life cycles by using environmentally preferred materials, technologies, products an services
+Integrate sustainability into our properties’ total life cycles by using environmentally preferred materials, technologies, products and services

 Plastic and Packaging